2-min scorecardSee what your manual month-end close is actually costing you

 For showing a number to a room, they’re excellent.

-Where BI Tools Fall Short for Strategic CFOs
+Where BI Tools Fall Short for Finance Teams

 BI tools assume the hard part is already done.
-For a strategic CFO, the hard part is everything upstream:
+For a finance team, the hard part is everything upstream:

 No Connective Layer